Motivation-and-Behaviour/SquareEyes/docs/coding_manual/coding_rules/codebook.md

 Devices are the technology platforms that display screen media.
 The definitions for the codes used to identify devices are listed below.

+???+ note

+    Some of the fields such as device are duplicated (i.e., device1, device2, etc).
+    This allows multiple devices to be coded.
+    These should always be coded in descending order of attention.
+    For example, if a child is using a mobile phone while a television is on in the background, Device1 would be the mobile phone and Device2 would be the television.

 `Mobile Device (Phone, iPod)`
 :   A handheld device that can be used as a small computer, connect to the internet and run applications.
     Includes smartphones, feature phones and multi-purpose devices (e.g., Apple iPod Touch).